 NVF’s comprehensive fiscal sponsorship structure enabled the Co-Impact team to set up quickly, receive the funding committed from those who would become the organization’s core funders, and focus on the mission-critical work of sourcing, structuring, and supporting initiatives to achieve breakthroughs at the national or regional scale in low- and middle-income countries.

 Co-Impact launched in November 2017 with bold ambitions to mobilize more philanthropy for systems-change efforts so that millions of people experience meaningful and sustained improvements in their lives.
-Information on all of Co-Impact’s work to date can be found on their website.
+In January 2019, the organization announced its first round of grants and is currently sourcing for a second round.

-“New Venture Fund is a wonderful institutional home for what we’re trying to do,” says Pam Foster, Co-Impact’s Chief Operating Officer.
+“New Venture Fund is a wonderful institutional home for what we’re trying to do”, says Pam Foster, Co-Impact’s Chief Operations Officer.
 “They understand our mission and do everything they can to support us in every way possible.
 Fundamentally, NVF is an amazing platform for us to be able to do what we do and keep our operational footprint light.”